ShakeforProtein/TreeboTickets/README.md

-  tbtickets.create - Allows a player to create a new ticket. tbtickets.view.own - Allows a player to view their own tickets. tbtickets.close.own - Allows a player to close their own tickets. tbtickets.survival - Allows use of /survival command (teleport to server with name survival) tbtickets.hardcore - Allows use of /hardcore command (teleport to server with name hardcore) tbtickets.creative - Allows use of /creative command (teleport to server with name creative) tbtickets.acidislands - Allows use of /acidislands command (teleport to server with name sky) tbtickets.skyblock - Allows use of /skyblock command (teleport to server with name sky) tbtickets.plots - Allows use of /plots command (teleport to server with name creative) tbtickets.prison - Allows use of /prison command (teleport to server with name prison) tbtickets.test - Allows use of /test command (teleport to server with name test) tbtickets.server.lobby - Allows use of /lobby command (teleport to server with name lobby)
+  tbtickets.create - Allows a player to create a new ticket. tbtickets.view.own - Allows a player to view their own tickets. tbtickets.close.own - Allows a player to close their own tickets. tbtickets.server.survival - Allows use of /survival command (teleport to server with name survival) (or to the survival world if on correct server) tbtickets.server.hardcore - Allows use of /hardcore command (teleport to server with name hardcore) (or to the hardcore world if on correct server) tbtickets.server.creative - Allows use of /creative command (teleport to server with name creative) (or to the creative world if on correct server) tbtickets.server.acidislands - Allows use of /acidislands command (teleport to server with name sky) (or to the acid islands world if on correct server) tbtickets.server.skyblock - Allows use of /skyblock command (teleport to server with name sky) (or to the skyblock world if on correct server) tbtickets.server.skygrid - Allows use of /skygrid command (teleport to server with name sky) (or to the skygrid world if on correct server) tbtickets.server.plots - Allows use of /plots command (teleport to server with name creative) tbtickets.server.prison - Allows use of /prison command (teleport to server with name prison) (or to the prison world if on correct server) tbtickets.server.test - Allows use of /test command (teleport to server with name test) (or to the test / test end world if on correct server) tbtickets.server.lobby - Allows use of /lobby command (teleport to server with name lobby) (or to the hub world if on correct server) tbtickets.server.games - Allows use of /games command (teleport to server with name games) (or to the games world if on correct server)

 ### Defaults to False
-  tbtickets.delete.closed - Allows a player to delete closed tickets. tbtickets.builder - Lets builders see review tickets tbtickets.restart -
+  tbtickets.delete.closed - Allows a player to delete closed tickets. tbtickets.builder - Lets builders see review tickets tbtickets.restart - Allows use of /restarttimed to restart the server in a specified amount of ticks plus 60 tbtickets.remoteexecute - Allows use of the remoteexecute command.
+(This doesn't work in game and can only be used from a shared console)(Essentially useless)
-  tbtickets.remoteexecute -

 ### Defaults to OP
   tbtickets.updatechecker - Notifies player when an update is available. tbtickets.close.any - Allows a player to close any ticket.